AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/raw_video_data_android.md

 #### API call sequence

-The following diagram shows how to implement the raw video data function in your project:
+The following figure shows how to implement the raw video data function in your project:

 ![](https://web-cdn.agora.io/docs-files/1607915730887)